319 Information and Education Minigrant

 Mini-grants will be made available to qualifying groups with projects that address priority topics.
 Priority topics are:

-- Watershed, wetlands, and groundwater ecology
+- Watersheds, wetlands, and groundwater ecology

-- Healthy watershed protection
+- Healthy watersheds

 - Climate and watersheds

 - The goal of the IEP is to reach a broad cross section of South Dakota’s population.
 While agricultural producers and other stakeholders are the backbone audience of the 319 projects, a wider scope of outreach is sought for minigrant funded projects.
 Specifically, projects which engage or reach adults and the community are encouraged.

 - The expected results of a project are more than what the project sponsor does.
 Expected results include the changed state of the target audience or the watershed.

 - Outcomes are the measurable results expected from a project.
 They differ from an output in that an output describes the activity while the outcome describes what happens because of that activity.
 For example, an output is a workshop.
 The outcome or expected result is increased understanding of a topic.
 Whether or not the outcome was achieved is measured by a pre-post test or by asking participants what they learned.

 - Results can be short, medium or long term.
 The long term outcome of the Information and Education Project (IEP) is an educated and involved citizenry that values and acts for clean water.
 The medium term outcome is more nonpoint source pollution prevention best management practices (BMPs) in place.
 The short term outcome is more citizen awareness of watersheds and participation in nonpoint source pollution prevention practices.